chrishough/my-configurations/guides/build.md

 27. In `Finder` preferences only show `Hard Discs` on the desktop, and set new finder windows to open with `user home directory`.
 28. Use `Show View Options` on the desktop set the icon size to `68 x 68` and `Snap to Grid`.
 29. In Finder `View` to `Show Path Bar` which will display the full folder path at the bottom of a finder window.
-30. Setup / Verify Folder Preferences.
+30. Setup Finder Folder Preferences.
   ![folder-prefrences](https://github.com/chrishough/my-public-data/raw/master/my-configurations/20181226/workstation/folder-preferences-1.png)
   ![folder-prefrences](https://github.com/chrishough/my-public-data/raw/master/my-configurations/20181226/workstation/folder-preferences-2.png)
   ![folder-prefrences](https://github.com/chrishough/my-public-data/raw/master/my-configurations/20181226/workstation/folder-preferences-3.png)